America’s 25 Most Successful Chefs of 2017

 RoidRanger / Shutterstock

 The most successful chefs in America aren’t just chefs.
 They’re brands, and extremely valuable ones at that.
 Using all the data available to us, we ranked the top 25 chefs and other food professionals according to their estimated net worth, and the numbers for some of these chefs are pretty shocking.

 Since infiltrating the IRS to assemble this list was, unfortunately, out of the question, we consulted net worth rankings and estimates from credible sources like Forbes and The Wall Street Journal, in addition to other trade publications and online sources.
 We noted news stories and perused the popular press for reputable rumors, each taken with a grain of salt.
-And of course, there’s much to be said for good old common sense.
+And of course, we applied a healthy dose of good old common sense.

 While the exact numbers remain elusive (we admit that the figures are merely in the ballpark), we’re confident in our ordering.
-And if you're on the list and think we've put you in the wrong position — or if you're not on the list but think you should be — you know where to send those tax returns that we couldn't get from the guy at the IRS.
+And if you're on the list and think we've put you in the wrong position — or if you're not on the list but think you should be — then you know where to send those tax returns.

 Additional reporting by Colman Andrews.